HappyFunCorp/web-accessibility/README.md

   - If you already using HTML5 semantic elements like `<header>`, `<footer>`, `<main>`, `<nav>`, `<aside>`, `<section>`, then you do not need to use ARIA landmarks.
 These elements already have implicit roles.

   #### States and Properties
+  - ARIA states and properties give additional information about the widgets/components to assistive technologies.
+For example: aria-expanded, aria-checked, aria-disabled, aria-hidden, aria-invalid, aria-pressed, aria-selected, aria-label, aria-labelledby, aria-describedby, etc.
+    - aria-describedby can tell the screen reader to read the content of the element with the id mentioned in the aria-describedby attribute and consider it as description of the element.

+  #### Live Regions
+  - ARIA live regions are used to announce dynamic content changes to screen readers.
+For example, a chat application where new messages are added dynamically.
+ARIA live regions can be used to announce the new messages to screen readers.
+    - aria-live="polite" - The screen reader will announce the change gracefully (without people to lose focus on their current activity).
+For example: when user is idle/stops typing.
+    - aria-live="assertive" - The screen reader will announce the change immediately.
+    - aria-live="off" - The screen reader will not announce the change.

+ #### ARIA Support
+  - ARIA is not supported by all screen readers.
+It is important to test the ARIA roles, states and properties with different screen readers.
+  - ARIA won't fix bad HTML.
+It is not a substitute for good structure.
+Inherent HTML semantics far outweigh the use of ARIA.
+ARIA should be used in conjunction with good HTML structure.